strategic leadership skills

 8. Balances Stakeholders

 The leaders’ ability to balance stakeholders allows them to make good decisions for most people.
 The objective is always to create a win-win decision.
-Though it is not always possible, stakeholders’ support help leaders make quality decisions.
+Though it is not always possible, stakeholders’ support helps leaders make quality decisions.

 What can be done?